dterstege/CavalieriPointMask/README.md

 - *Size of Sigma in Gaussian Blur*: "200"
 - *Area in Pixels Accounted for by Each Point*: "1156"

 Searching any of these values in the txt file will show where adjustments may be made.
+The plugin will then need to re-installed on *ImageJ*

 **2.4 Processing Images**

+With optimized settings in place and the plugin installed, you can begin processing images.
+This is done by selecting the plugin from the plugin tab of *ImageJ* ("Plugin > CavalieriPointMask").
+You will then be prompted to navigate the plugin to the parent folder which contains your input image folder and the empty output folder.
+The plugin will then ask to specify which folder is which, before batching through all of the input images.
+Once complete, a window will populate on the screen to let you know that processing is now complete.

 <a name="ts"/>